Macrometacorp/docs/docs/geofabrics.md

 To create a GeoFabric:

 1. Log into an administrator account in the `_system` GeoFabric.
-2. Click **GEO FABRICS** to navigate to the GeoFabrics management page.
+2. Click **Geo Fabrics** to navigate to the GeoFabrics management page.
 3. Click **New Geo Fabric**.
 4. Enter a GeoFabric name.
 5. Select at least two Edge Locations across which you want the GeoFabric distributed.